katekamonjo/Linear-regression-analysis/README.md

 # Linear-regression-analysis
 Linear regression uses the relationship between data points to draw a straight line between them.
 It predicts the the value of a variable based on the value of another variable.
 I used Jupyter Notebook to perform the analysis.
-##Implementing linear regression in python
+I followed various steps in implementing linear regression in python.
 Import the libraries needed to create the model.
 Import the insurance dataset to the notebook.
 Preprocessing.
 In the pre-processing I wrote codes to obtain basic information on the dataset such as data description and data shape.